awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/030-configure-gitlab-runners-on-spot.md

 11. In the **The S3 bucket that will be used for a shared runner cache.** leave the default value (do not enter the GitLabCacheBucket value you saved from CloudFormation Output values, as at the moment the template will still try to create policies using the custom bucket and will fail if a different one is provided).
 12. In the **The number of instances that should be configured.
 Generally 1 for warm HA and 2 for hot HA.** enter `2`.
 13. In the **Override automatic IAM Instance Profile for a precreated one.** type `gitlab-runner`.
-14. In the **The VPC in the account and region should be used**, get the VPC ID by running below command in Cloud9:
+14. In the **The VPC in the account and region should be used**, get the VPC ID (in the format `vpc-...`) by running below command in Cloud9:
 ```
 echo VPC ID = $VPC
 ```